better-together-org/better-together-rails/README.md

 - Planning and Scheduling component
 - Responsible for collaborative organization features, including Projects, Planning, and Scheduling.
 - Will aid in finding available times and places
+#### Trade Together
+- Depends on Better Together Core
+- Asset management and trade component
+- Responsible for managing inventory of assets (items), as well as trand among members and potentially a storefront component at some point